A number of difficult questions arise relating to safety at work as the Government begins to ease people back to into the workplace.

 “If a child/young person or staff member lives in a household with someone who is extremely clinically vulnerable, as set out in the guidance on shielding, it is advised they only attend an education or childcare setting if stringent social distancing can be adhered to and, in the case of children, if they are able to understand and follow those instructions.
 This may not be possible for very young children and older children without the capacity to adhere to the instructions on social distancing.
 If stringent social distancing cannot be adhered to, we do not expect those individuals to attend.”

-It seems clear from this that Bethany could not be disciplined or dismissed for refusing to return to work.
+It seems clear from this that Bethany could not be disciplined or dismissed for refusing to return to work due to safety at work.

 The answer is less certain if Bethany’s husband was clinically vulnerable (but not clinically extremely vulnerable).
 Clinically vulnerable individuals are at higher risk of severe illness (for example, as a result of some pre-existing conditions), but are not in the extremely clinically vulnerable group.
 The clinically vulnerable group have been advised to take extra care in observing social distancing, but the Government advice is that an employee in that group, or living in the same household as someone in that group, can attend an education or childcare setting.
 Bethany would have to rely on the subjective test of serious and imminent danger to her husband and discuss it with her employer.